hoz-efa/hoz-efa.github.io/README.md

 ## Usage

 - **Navigation**:

   - The top navigation bar includes links to different sections: Projects, Education, Experience, Skills, and Contact.
   - Clicking on these links dynamically loads the content in the main content area without reloading the page.

 - **Theme Toggle**:

-  - Click the sidebar's theme toggle button (sun and moon icon) to switch between light and dark modes.
+  - Click the theme toggle button (sun and moon icon) in the sidebar to switch between light and dark modes.
   - The selected theme is saved and applied on subsequent visits.

 - **Viewing Projects**:

   - In the Projects section, you can **filter projects by categories** using the category buttons located at the top of the section.
   - Clicking on a category button dynamically updates the projects grid to display only the projects that belong to that category.
   - The projects grid maintains consistent card sizes and layout regardless of the number of projects displayed or the device being used.
   - Click on any project card to open a modal with detailed information about the project.
   - The modal includes images, descriptions, technologies used, and links to live demos or repositories.

 - **Experience and Certifications**:

+  - **Experience**:

-  - The Experience section includes a timeline of my work history.
+    - The Experience section includes a timeline of my work history with detailed descriptions of my roles and responsibilities.

+    - **Certifications** (New Feature):

+        - Located under the Education section.
+        - Certifications are displayed in a grid format with images, titles, and a prompt under each title saying **"(Click to view credentials)"**.
-  - Certifications are displayed in a grid; clicking on a certification opens a modal with more details.
+        - Only clicking on the **image** of a certification opens a modal preview.
+        - The modal includes the certification image, credential ID, and a link to **"View Credential"** online.

 - **Skills Section**:

     - Skills are categorized into Core Technical Skills, Cloud & Development Tools, and Professional Skills.
     - Each category lists relevant skills with tags for easy identification.

+        - **Awards and Recognition**:

+            - Located under the Skills section.
+            - Awards and recognitions are displayed in a grid format.
+            - Clicking on an award opens a modal with more details and an enlarged view of the certificate or award.

 - **Contact Form**:

   - The Contact section includes a form to send me a message directly.
   - Fill in your email and message, then click "Send Message".
   - A popup will confirm if the message was sent successfully.

 - **Download Resume**:

   - Click the "Download Resume" button in the sidebar to download my resume in PDF format.

 ---